Index

 Furthermore, although the work of the TCFD is complete, the original TCFD recommendations remain available for companies to use should they choose to, and TCFD reports will be compliant with mandatory ISSB reporting, meaning organizations who already implemented TCFD ESG programs will not need to start all over again.

-What is TCFD Reporting?
+what is TCFD reporting?

 The TCFD’s recommendations and standards aim to provide guidance to all businesses, with sector-specific support for two main groups including financial sector industries and non-financial industries.